batram/UCH-EvenMorePlayers/README.md

 - Put all the contents inside the zip files into your `Ultimate Chicken Horse` folder found via `Steam -> Manage -> Browse Local Files`.
 Run game!
 (Linux users need an additional step, follow instructions in BepInEx)

+## Help
+If you have questions, comments or suggestions join the [UCH Mods discord](https://discord.gg/9a44q3JA)

 ## Credits
 - [Clever Endeavour Games](https://www.cleverendeavourgames.com/)